 Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things become new.
 (2 Corinthians 5:17)

-Today’s post delves into the spiritual journey of stepping into the new identity of becoming a mother—a calling that involves releasing the past to embrace the role God has designed.
-Reflecting on a vivid dream I believe God gave me in preparation for motherhood, we explore how the idea of “losing yourself” may actually be part of God’s process of transforming you into someone new—a vessel set apart for the sacred work of raising children to honor Him.
+Today’s post delves into the spiritual journey of stepping into the new identity of becoming a mother.
+A calling that involves releasing the past to embrace the role God has designed.
+Reflecting on a vivid dream I believe God gave me in preparation for motherhood, we explore how the idea of “losing yourself” in motherhood, may actually be part of God’s process of transforming you into a vessel set apart for the sacred work of raising children to honor Him.

 Postpartum and the Death of Self: A Reflection God Gave Me on Motherhood